 Experts say this move represents a fresh blow to the interconnected system of food safety checks, which is already under immense pressure.
 Because of the coronavirus pandemic and social distancing measures, there may be fewer workers in plants as well as those who continue to show up to work tired or stressed, which could lead to more errors.
 Internal and third-party audits could also decline because of the pandemic.

 When routine inspections are suspended, the public health infrastructure may be the last failsafe.
-But, as the number of coronavirus cases in the United States continues to increase, a vast majority of public health resources have shifted to deal with that crisis.
+But, as the number of coronavirus cases in the United States continues to increase, most public health resources have shifted to deal with that crisis.

-The U.S. Department of Agriculture (USDA), which mainly oversees meat, poultry, and egg products, issued a statement on March 17 saying it would continue normal inspection services while working to ensure the safety of employees.
+The U.S. Department of Agriculture (USDA), which mainly oversees meat, poultry, and egg products, stated on March 17 that it would continue normal inspection services while working to ensure the safety of employees.

 Exercising Caution